 Ad Hoc Conferences and Speakers

-In addition to these regular conferences and speaker series, members of the department often organize individual conferences devoted to philosophical topics of special interest.
-In recent history, for example, the department has hosted the fifth meeting of the Saint Louis Area Philosophy of Science Association, organized by Kent Staley, Ph.D., the first annual Midwest Annual Workshop in Metaphysics, organized by Jonathan Jacobs, Ph.D., and the third annual Midwest Epistemology Workshop by John Greco, Ph.D.
+In addition to these regular conferences and speaker series, department members often organize individual conferences devoted to philosophical topics of special interest.
+In recent history, for example, the department has hosted the fifth meeting of the Saint Louis Area Philosophy of Science Association, organized by Kent Staley, Ph.D. and the first annual Midwest Annual Workshop in Metaphysics, organized by Jonathan Jacobs, Ph.D..